coreboot/coreboot/Documentation/mainboard/lenovo/skylake.md

 deguard and coreboot repos are checked out under the same parent directory, and that your ME donor firmware is in the `binaries` subdirectory of coreboot (along with the IFD/GBE binaries).
 Adjust the paths as necessary if that is not the case.

+Please be careful with [me_cleaner](../../northbridge/intel/sandybridge/me_cleaner).
+While me_cleaner is generally expected to work, truncating the ME binary can have unintended side effects like disabling PCIe devices on Thinkpad T470s (NVMe, WLAN, WWAN, etc.).

 ### Preparing the IFD